Efficient time stepping for numerical integration using reinforcement learning: An RL algorithm for efficient adaptive integration

-In order to achieve our goal, namely choosing a step size that is as large as possible while an error tolerance $\tol$ is not exceeded, we have to choose an appropriate reward function.
-In our case the reward $r_t$ should depend on the integration error $\varepsilon$ in the integration step $t$ and on the chosen step size $h$.
-A straightforward approach is
+To learn a strategy that selects a step size that is as large as possible while an error tolerance $\tol$ is not exceeded, we have to choose an appropriate reward function.
+In our case, the reward $r_i$ should depend on the integration error $\varepsilon$ in the integration step $t$ and on the selected step size $h^+$.
+Here, the integration error $\varepsilon$ is defined as

+where $I = \int_{t_i}^{t_{i+1}} f(t) \diff t$ is the exact integral of the current step and $\hat{I}$ denotes the result of the quadrature formula.
+If the exact integral $I$ is not known, we approximate it numerically with high accuracy (e.\,g., using a cumulative quadrature with step size multiple orders smaller than $h^+$).
+A straightforward definition of the reward function is

-However, in practice it is advantageous to use a reward function with negative rewards for larger errors.
-To this end, one can use the following reward function:
+However, in practice, it is advantageous to use a reward function with negative rewards for larger errors.
+For problems exhibiting chaotic behavior such as the ones we consider in this paper, we expect integration errors to be scattered across several orders of magnitude.
+This is why we chose to use the following reward function

-where $a$, $b$ and $L$ are tuning parameters.
-For example, these parameters could be chosen such that $r_t = 0$ if $\varepsilon = \tol$, $r_t = -1$ if $\varepsilon = 2\ \tol$ and $r_t \approx -3 = -L$ if the error $\varepsilon$ is very large.
-We additionally scale the positive rewards by dividing by the largest possible step size, so that the reward is bounded by one.
-In general, it is a good idea to keep the positive and negative range of the rewards balanced (e.\,g., bounded by $[-5, 5]$), so that the resulting model is balanced.
-If we chose a reward function with strongly negative rewards for large errors but only small positive rewards, for example, then the resulting model might be overly conservative and cautious.

-It should be noted that our choice of a reward function is still not continuous, which could impact the learning time.
-To solve this problem, one could for example use

-where negative and positive rewards are scaled by the chosen step size.
-If the errors are expected to be scattered over a wide range, for instance if there is a discontinuity that results in errors multiple orders larger than elsewhere, the reward functions presented above might not work that well.
-The reason is that for errors multiple orders larger than the tolerance, we always have $r_t \approx -L$ and thus, a smaller error does not increase the reward by much.
-Therefore, we can chose the following reward function in these cases:

-which generates a reward of $r_t = -m$ if $\varepsilon = 10^m \cdot \tol$.
-In summary, the problem of finding a good reward function is quite difficult and might need to be adapted for different function classes.
+which combines both properties.
+It generates a reward of $r_i = -m$ if $\varepsilon = 10^m \cdot \tol$.
+The parameters $a$ and $b$ are chosen such that the positive and negative rewards are roughly on the same scale.
+The behavior of reward function \eqref{eq:rewardlog10} with respect to varying integration error $\epsilon$ is shown in Figure~\ref{fig:reward_function}.
+This is the reward function we employ for all experiments throughout the paper.
+Generally speaking, problem-depending reward functions can be necessary for efficient training.